Energy Management Conference 2018

 |Date||Venue||Price from:||Status||Spaces||Book Now||Enquire|

-- Understand how new technologies such as smart meters and the development of energy storage will shape the future of the sector
+- Understand how new technologies and the development of energy storage will shape the future of the sector

-- How the energy sector will cope with growing demand from consumers using an increasing number of electronic devises
+- How the energy sector will cope with growing demand from consumers using an increasing number of electronic devices

 - Understand the role that the Government and the private sector have to play in encouraging the use of more sustainable energy sources